MCFpy/mcf/docs/source/algorithm_reference/optimal-policy_algorithm.rst

    * - ``other_max_shares``
      - Maximum share allowed for each treatment.
 Note that the information must come as a tuple with as many entries as there are treatments.
 Default is None.
    * - ``other_costs_of_treat``
      - Treatment specific costs.
 Subtracted from policy scores.
-None (when there are no constraints): 0 None (when are constraints): Costs will be automatically determined such as to enforce constraints in the training data by finding cost values that lead to an allocation (``best_policy_score``) that fulfils restrictions ``other_max_shares``.
+None (when there are no constraints): 0 None (when there are constraints): Costs will be automatically determined such as to enforce constraints in the training data by finding cost values that lead to an allocation (``best_policy_score``) that fulfils restrictions ``other_max_shares``.
 Default is None.
    * - ``other_costs_of_treat_mult``
      - Multiplier of automatically determined cost values.
 Use only when automatic costs violate the constraints given by ``other_max_shares``.
-This allows to increase (>1) or decrease (<1) the share of treated in particular treatment.
+This allows to increase :math:`(>1)` or decrease :math:`(<1)` the share of treated in particular treatment.
 Default is None.

 Please consult the :py:class:`API <mcf_functions.ModifiedCausalForest>` for more details or additional parameters.